atenearesearchgroup/QCBalgorithm/README.md

 P.within("cat","dog","bird","zebra","cow","bear","horse","giraffe","elephant"))).toList();
 ```

 * Q4.
-PresenceAtBeginning: obtaining all videos with the object is present during the first 3 seconds.
+PresentSoon: obtaining all videos with the object is present during the first 3 seconds.

 Gremlin query can be viewed following: